2023 Best Value Foreign Languages & Linguistics Doctor's Degree Schools in the New England Region

 Best New England Region Schools for Affordable Quality for a Doctorate in Foreign Languages & Linguistics

-Our analysis found Brown University to be the best value school for foreign languages and linguistics students who want to pursue a doctor’s degree in the New England Region .
-Located in the medium-sized city of Providence, Brown is a private not-for-profit college with a fairly large student population.
+Our 2023 rankings named Brown University the best value school in the New England Region for foreign languages and linguistics students working on their doctor’s degree.
+Located in the midsize city of Providence, Brown is a private not-for-profit college with a fairly large student population.

 Brown graduate students pay an average of $62,083 in tuition and fees each year.

-Brown not only placed well in our value ranking, but it is also #3 on our Best Foreign Languages & Linguistics Doctor’s Degree Schools in the New England Region list.
+Brown also took the #3 spot in our Best Foreign Languages & Linguistics Doctor’s Degree Schools in the New England Region rankings.

 Read full report on Foreign Languages & Linguistics at Brown University

-You’ll join some of the best and brightest minds around you if you attend University of Massachusetts Amherst.
-The school came in at #2 on this year’s Best Value Foreign Languages & Linguistics Doctor’s Degree Schools in the New England Region list.
-UMass Amherst is a very large public school located in the large suburb of Amherst.
+You’ll join some of the best and brightest minds around you if you attend University of Connecticut.
+The school came in at #3 on this year’s Best Value Foreign Languages & Linguistics Doctor’s Degree Schools in the New England Region list.
+UCONN is a fairly large public school located in the suburb of Storrs.

 Out-of-state tuition fees for graduate students at Boston U are $59,418 per year.